PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | <span className="text-green text-lg">✔</span> Can be broken down by cohort for comparison                                | <span className="text-red text-lg">✖</span> You need several weeks or months of data to get a reliable signal            |
 | <span className="text-green text-lg">✔</span> Easy to understand – flat is good, not flat is bad!                        | <span className="text-red text-lg">✖</span> Won't help you understand why you do or don't have product-market fit        |

-## Indicator #5: The burn multiple
+## Indicator #6: The burn multiple

 - **Type:** Lagging indicator
 - **Good for:** Late-stage companies seeking investment

 Created by former PayPal COO David Sacks, burn multiple measures how much you're spending to grow revenue.
 The less you spend, the more efficient your growth.
 More efficient growth = stronger product-market fit.

-Because it measures efficiency rather than product-market fit directly, it's best used as a way to prove how _strong_ your product-market fit is.
+Because it measures efficiency rather than product-market fit directly, burn multiple is really a way to measure how _strong_ your product-market fit is.
 It's especially useful for later-stage startups seeking further investment, but it's a board-level metric – i.e. product teams won't find it useful.

 To calculate your burn multiple, divide your net burn during a period (e.g. a quarter) with net new annual revenue for the same period: